Operation Flax

-Operation Flax was a Western Allied air operation during the Tunisian campaign, as part of the larger North African campaign of the Second World War.
-It was designed to cut air supply between Italy and the Axis armies in Tunis, Tunisia, in April 1943.
-The parallel Allied naval effort was Operation Retribution.
+Operation Flax was an Allied air operation during the Tunisian campaign, as part of the larger North African campaign of the Second World War.
+Flax was intended to prevent air supply between Italy and the Axis armies in Tunis, Tunisia, in April 1943.
+An equivalent Allied naval effort was called Operation Retribution.

 In November 1942, American and British forces landed in North Africa under Operation Torch.
 Allied thrusts overran Vichy French Morocco and Algeria and advanced into Tunisia.
-The danger for the Axis Powers was now apparent.
+The danger for the Axis powers was now apparent.
 American forces advancing eastward and the British Eighth Army advancing westward after the victory at the Second Battle of El Alamein, threatened to trap and destroy the remaining Axis forces in North Africa.
 Reinforcements for the German Afrika Korps, Italian Army and Luftwaffe were dispatched by sea and air.
 These reinforcements staved off an immediate defeat in Tunisia, the last African region still in Axis hands.

 The poor state of the roads and rail lines in Algeria meant Allied forces faced supply difficulties which helped the Axis prolong their defence.
 The inexperience of U.S. forces was exposed at the Battle of the Kasserine Pass.
 The growing number and experience of Allied forces squeezed the Axis toward the northern tip of Tunisia.
 The Royal Air Force (RAF) and Royal Navy operating from Malta took a heavy toll of Axis shipping.
 Axis supplies were still reaching the Afrika Korps by air and by early April, many Axis personnel were being evacuated by air.
-Although the Allies held air superiority by this time, Luftwaffe transports were operating with impunity during darkness.
+Although the Allies held air superiority during the day, Luftwaffe transports were operating with impunity during darkness.

-To prevent these operations, the RAF and the United States Army Air Forces (USAAF) were ordered to attack Axis aircraft by day and night.
-Owing to bad weather and the need to gather intelligence, Operation Flax, did not begin until 5 April.
+The RAF and the United States Army Air Forces (USAAF) were ordered to attack Axis aircraft by day and night.
+Owing to bad weather and the lack of intelligence, Flax did not begin until 5 April.
 Although the Axis put up determined resistance and large air battles took place, the Allied air forces cut the aerial link from Axis-held Sicily and Italy.
-During the operation, an air battle known as the 18 April Palmsonntag Massaker (Palm Sunday Massacre) took place, in which German Junkers Ju 52 transport aircraft suffered many losses over Cape Bon while evacuating Heer (German Army) forces escaping from the Allied ground offensive, Operation Vulcan.
-The air operation continued until 27 April and did great harm to the Axis supply effort.
-Along with the attempted airlift during the Battle of Stalingrad, Operation Flax was so costly to the German transport fleet that it was unable to recover.
+An air battle known as the 18 April Palmsonntag Massaker (Palm Sunday Massacre) took place, in which German Junkers Ju 52 transport aircraft suffered many losses over Cape Bon while evacuating Heer (German Army) forces from the Allied ground offensive, Operation Vulcan.
+Flax continued until 27 April and did great harm to the Axis supply effort.
+Along with the airlift during the Battle of Stalingrad, Flax was so costly to the German transport fleet that it never recovered.